great-expectations/great_expectations/docs/terms/batch_request.md

 <ValidateHeader/>

-When Validating data with a Checkpoint, you will need to provide one or more Batch Requests and one or more Expectation Suites.
+When <TechnicalTag relative="../" tag="validation" text="Validating" /> data with a Checkpoint, you will need to provide one or more Batch Requests and one or more <TechnicalTag relative="../" tag="expectation_suite" text="Expectation Suites" />.
 You can do this at runtime, or by defining Batch Request and Expectation Suite pairs in advance, in the Checkpoint's configuration.

 For more information on setting up Batch Request/Expectation Suite pairs in a Checkpoint's configuration, see: